cloudmesh-community/fa18-523-61/project-report/report.md

     print ("Downloaded {0} tweets, Saved to {1}".format(tweetCount, fName))
 ```

-The iteration loop has completed, and I've created two dataset that contains data for the hashtags of #cats and #dogs.
-For this paper, I found that working with twitter data that was contained in dataframes was easier to analyze.
-I used the pandas dataframe function to take the twitter data from the iteration script and load into two separate dataframes.
+The iteration loop has completed, and two sample two datasets were created that contains data for the hashtags of #cats and #dogs.
+Working with twitter data that was contained in dataframes was easier to analyze.
+The pandas dataframe function was used to take the twitter data from the iteration script and load into two separate dataframes.

 ```python
 dogs = pd.read_json("C:/Users/Jay/PycharmProjects/ADS_Assignments/FinalExercise/dog_tweets.txt",lines=True)